unreaIuser/roblox-ret-check-bypass/README.md

 RetCheck is basically a Roblox Check that prevents you from doing basic things like allocating console etc, and it's detecting most of basic dlls functions without a working bypass, if you try to for example Allocate a console with Ret_Check, your game will crash, and sometimes gives an "Unexpected client behiavour" error.

+This is a simple Ret_Check hooking that i reworked, credits: ilkay#4710 (the guy with who i'm currently making a roblox exec)

 <br>

 Feel free to use this to bypass ret_check.